 To compare social workers’ roles with those other CMHT members.

-The article begins by providing some background to the development of CMHTs and the position of social workers within them in order to place the current findings in context.
+The article begins by providing some background to the development of CMHTs and the social workl role within them in order to place the current findings in context.

 Background

 Adult mental health services have been primarily located within community-based provision across the UK, Western Europe, and elsewhere for many years following a de-institutionalisation process.
 In England this dates back to the 1959 Mental Health Act which declared the community as the most appropriate setting to support people with mental ill health, although large scale hospital closures were only evident from the 1980s (Gilburt et al. 2014).
 From this time, community services for people with severe and enduring mental ill health have been largely provided by CMHTs (Rapaport, 2005) with variation in focus over time reflecting shifts in policy and practice developments about the optimal way of providing support (Department of Health [DH], 1999; Royal College of Psychiatry, 2018).
 Two key CMHT features have persisted.
 First, a responsibility for the delivery of specialised community-based support for specific groups of people.
 This encompasses assessment and diagnosis, coordination, including within the framework of the Care Programme Approach (CPA), a form of case management introduced to improve care in the community for people with severe mental ill health (DH, 1990, 1995), and provision of a range of therapies, advice and support regarding health and wider social issues.
 Second, multidisciplinary membership including medical, health, allied health and social care, and social work staff (Carpenter et al. 2003).
-Membership has expanded over time with the introduction of new roles following policy reforms (DH, 2007) leading to increases in the employment of clinical psychologists, mental health nurses and psychiatrists and to the introduction of support workers.
+Membership has expanded over time with the introduction of new roles following policy reforms (DH, 2007) leading to increases in the employment of clinical psychologists, mental health nurses and psychiatrists and to the introduction of support workers, a wide ranging staff group without professional registration and including peer support workers (Wilberforce et al. 2017).
 Social workers have been members of CMHTs from the outset and regarded as core members since the 1990s (Onyett, 2003).
-Their skills and approaches harmonise with the new community-oriented service models, whilst legislation that gave them additional responsibilities for providing support in the community for people discharged from hospital (Burns, 2014).
 Evidence suggests that the social work membership of CMHTs has been rising with an average of 3.4 per team in 2007 compared with 1.9 in 1994, although social workers remain a much smaller percentage of these teams compared with mental health nurses (Evans et al. 2012; Onyett & Hepplestone, 1994).